-- Research, production, and dissemination of scholarly information - Sponsorship of seminars, symposiums, or workshops that benefit internal and external stakeholders - Development and administration of grant- and contract-support programs - Provision of services to campus or community groups
+- Research, production, and dissemination of scholarly information; - Sponsorship of seminars, symposiums, or workshops that benefit internal and external stakeholders; - Development and administration of grant- and contract-support programs; - Provision of services to campus or community groups. - 3.
+Center creation.
+The formation of a center or institute will be recommended by the appropriate divisional executive for the division where the center or institute will reside, in consultation with the Cabinet, and with final approval of the President or designee.

-3. Life Cycle.